3kh0/bing-rewards/README.md

 - `-r` or `--remaining`: remaining tasks - this is the *default* option
 - `-nhl` or `--no-headless`: Don't run in headless mode.
 This is a non-default option.
 - `-nsb` or `--no-sandbox`: Run browser in [no-sandbox mode](https://unix.stackexchange.com/a/68951).
 Useful for *Linux*.
 This is a non-default option.
+- `-d` or `--driver`: Specify browser drive {chrome, msedge, uchrome} where 'chrome' is the default and 'uchrome' stands for undetected_chromedriver.

 To see the remaining argument options, please run:
 ```sh